 Early Life and Education

-Andrey Igorevich Melnichenko was born on March 8, 1972, in Gomel, Belarus.
-He studied physics at Moscow State University before pursuing a degree in finance and credit at the Plekhanov Russian University of Economics.
-During his university years, Melnichenko displayed an entrepreneurial spirit, starting a currency exchange business and later co-founding MDM Bank at the age of 21.
+Andrey Igorevich Melnichenko was born on March 8, 1972, in Gomel, Byelorussian SSR.
+He attended the Advanced Education and Science Centre of the Lomonosov Moscow State University and later studied physics at Moscow State University.
+He then earned a degree in finance from the Plekhanov Russian University of Economics.

 Rise to Success